-If damage is noted or reported on a collection item, it is the Senior Film Curator at the NFSA that makes a decision on whether the item can be repaired or will need to be replaced.
+If damage is noted or reported on a collection item, it is the Senior Curator of the Moving Image branch at the NFSA that makes a decision on whether the item can be repaired or will need to be replaced.
 Borrowers will be required to compensate the NFSA for any replacement or repair costs.